siddharth-sekhar/AI_Knowledge_quiz/README.md

 ---

-*This project demonstrates the integration of modern web technologies with AI capabilities to create an engaging and educational user experience.*
+*This project demonstrates the integration of modern web technologies with AI capabilities to create an engaging and educational user experience with comprehensive learning feedback.*